chrisbartoloburlo/stmonitor/README.md

    ```shell
    python3 auth-client.py
    ```
    The client should send and receive messages via the port _1330_ which is handled by the monitor.
 In turn, the monitor analyses and forwards the messages to the server and client.
+Alternatively, one can also interact with the monitored server using `telnet 127.0.0.1 1335` and follow a text based protocol.